 - Any other equipment needed to work effectively.

 Use the following list of reference equipment as a guide, if you need better/more expensive equipment to do your job effectively then please let us know when requesting in the Expenses Backlog.

-We’re not currently recommending the new ARM based Macs – please see this updates post
+- We’re not currently recommending the new M1 Macs for engineering roles due to compatibility issues with some tooling – please see this updates post

 - Mobile phone (£849) – iPhone 12 128GB or equivalent